AmigaMaster/Simple-Game-Solutions/solutions/K/Kathy Rain 2 - Soothsayer-EN.md

   - SEARCH "Collins"
   - READ The Mauve Affair
 - LOOK AT calendar
-  - SELECT April, 25th 1987
+  - SELECT April, 25th 1998
 - USE Microfilm Shelves (`Newspaper Article (Jane Doe)`, Location: Constance Hill)
 - LOOK AT `Newspaper Articles (Jane Doe)` (Jane Doe, King of Kings)
+  - READ all pages
   - **NOTE:** The information about the previous victim Deacon Townsend in the last paragraph.
 More information is in issue #842.
 The current issue is from April 29.
 - LOOK AT calendar
   - SELECT a date for issue #842 - you will note, that the newspaper is released weekly
-  - SELECT April 8, 1987
+  - SELECT April 8, 1998
 - USE Microfilm Shelves (`Newspaper Article (Benedikt Townsend)`)
 - LOOK AT `Newspaper Article (Benedikt Townsend)` (Topic: Benedikt Townsend, Topic: Scrying Mirrors)
+  - READ all pages
   - **NOTE:** The paragraph on page 2 about Eric Holloway who was killed in a full-moon night last month.
 - LOOK AT calendar
   - SELECT the previous month and the day with the full moon, March 12
-- USE Microfilm Shelves (`Newspaper Article (Eric Holloway)`, Topic: Eric Holloway, Location: Verdant Street
+- USE Microfilm Shelves (`Newspaper Article (Eric Holloway)`, Topic: Eric Holloway, Location: Verdant Street)
+  - READ all pages
   - **NOTE:** The last paragraph about Rose Taylor which was stabbed on Statehood day.
 - LOOK AT calendar
   - SELECT Statehood Day (February 5)